zypro/django_callable_perms/README.rst

 ++++++++++++++++

 Management command to create all app permission inside the database.
 May be used to initialize the database.
-Will not (meaning never) ass more than the default Django permissions.
+Will not (meaning never) add more than the default Django permissions.